in ,

 Se Evora Cathedral via Wikipedia CC

-It may have a rather grim complexion, but Se (Cathedral) has a lot going on.
+It may have a rather grim complexion, but Se (Cathedral) has much going on.
 Its fading sandstone façade is understandable since the church has been around since 1204.

 The church is noticeable from a distance for its two giant lopsided bell towers and the Romanesque style with traces of Gothic.

-It is eerily quiet on the inside but the elegant granite chancel and the high altar will suddenly change the mood.
+It is eerily quiet inside, but the elegant granite chancel and the high altar will suddenly change the mood.

 Check into the Carriage Museum